 Guiding Principles

-California State University, Long Beach, recognizes that there is a power disparity between any individual in a consensual amorous or sexual relationship with a student he or she is currently supervising, evaluating, advising, or teaching.
+California State University, Long Beach recognizes that there is a power disparity between any individual who is or has been in a consensual amorous or sexual relationship with a student he or she is currently teaching, evaluating, counseling, coaching, advising, and/or supervising.

+Amorous or sexual relationships between faculty or staff and a member of the University community for whom they have teaching, evaluative, advocacy, counseling, advising or supervisory responsibilities are unacceptable, even if the parties involved view such a relationship as consensual.
+(Language from CSUF’s policy)

-Consensual amorous or sexual relations with a student in a subordinate position to a faculty member can create a conflict of interest that may lead to complaints of favoritism, lower morale, damaged working relationships, or claims of sexual harassment or discrimination.
+Consensual amorous or sexual relations with a student in a subordinate position to a faculty or staff member can create a conflict of interest that may lead to complaints of favoritism, lower morale, damaged working relationships, or claims of sexual harassment or discrimination.

-A consensual amorous or sexual relationship between a faculty member and a student for whom he or she has teaching, evaluative, counseling, coaching, advising, or supervisory responsibilities is not appropriate.
+An ongoing or past consensual amorous or sexual relationship between a faculty or staff member and a student for whom he or she has teaching, evaluative, counseling, coaching, advising, or supervisory responsibilities is not appropriate.

 2.0 Policy Statement

-2.1 The University will regard a consensual amorous or sexual relationship between a faculty member and a student for whom he or she has teaching, evaluative, counseling, coaching, advising, or supervisory responsibilities as unprofessional and unacceptable.
+2.1 The University will regard an ongoing or past consensual amorous or sexual relationship between a faculty or staff member and a student for whom he or she has, or has a reasonable expectation in the future of having, teaching, evaluative, counseling, coaching, advising, or supervisory responsibilities as unprofessional and unacceptable.

-2.2 The University expects faculty to: refrain from taking any teaching, evaluative, counseling, advising, or supervisorial role involving an individual with whom he/she is having an amorous or sexual relationship;
+2.2 The University expects faculty to refrain from taking any teaching, evaluative, counseling, coaching, advising, or supervisorial role involving an individual with whom he/she is having or has had an amorous or sexual relationship;

-remove himself/herself from any teaching, evaluative, counseling, advising or supervisorial role involving an individual with whom he/she is having an amorous or sexual relationship.
+2.3 Any faculty or staff member who is, has been or becomes involved in an amorous or sexual relationship with a student over whom he or she currently has authority, influence, or responsibility must promptly inform his or her immediate supervisor of such relationship.
+Moreover,

+2.3.1 any faculty or staff member who is, has been or becomes involved in an amorous or sexual relationship with a student must remove himself or herself from any participation in any key academic-related decisions, such as those related to grading, transfer, evaluation, discipline, or academic status.

+2.3.2 any faculty or staff member who is, has been or becomes involved in an amorous or sexual relationship with a student must remove himself or herself from any participation in any key employment-related decisions, such as those related to hiring, evaluation, or discipline.

+2.4 The supervisor informed of the amorous relationship shall reassign key academic-related or employment-related decisions regarding the student who is or has been in an amorous or sexual relationship with a faculty or staff member to a different faculty or staff member for whom no conflict of interest exists in making such decisions.

-2.3 Violations of this policy are potentially subject to warning, reprimand or other disciplinary procedures in accordance with University regulations.
+2.5 Violations of this policy shall be subject to warning, reprimand or other disciplinary procedures in accordance with University regulations.